Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/on_off_switch/read_me.txt

 Instructions
 ------------
 To demonstrate the app, work through the following steps.
-1. Build and download the application to the Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+1. Build and download the application to the WICED Kit
-2. Build and download BLE Mesh LightDimmable application to another Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+2. Build and download BLE Mesh LightDimmable application to another WICED Kit
 3. Use Mesh Client or Mesh Client Control to provision the LightDimmable node as light bulb and the OnOffSwitch node as on_off_switch.
    (Note: Mesh Client Control requires an additional board that must be programmed with provision client